jhiesey/stream-http/README.md

 * Chrome >= 43 (using the `fetch` API)
 * Firefox >= 9 (using `moz-chunked-arraybuffer` responseType with xhr)

-The following browsers support pseudo-streaming, where the data is available before the request finishes, but the entire response must be held in memory:
+All other supported browsers support pseudo-streaming, where the data is available before the request finishes, but the entire response must be held in memory.
+This works for both text and binary data.
-* Chrome
-* Safari >= 5, and maybe older
-* IE >= 10
-* Most other Webkit-based browsers, including the default Android browser

-All browsers newer than IE8 support binary responses.
-All of the above browsers that support true streaming or pseudo-streaming support that for binary data as well except for IE10.
-Old (presto-based) Opera also does not support binary streaming either.

 ### IE note:
 As of version 3.0.0, IE10 and below are no longer supported.
 IE11 support will remain for